 Output Power

-A Neapolitan-style pizza oven is defined by its ability to quickly and efficiently cook at temperatures in excess of 800°F. Since most of these portable ovens are fashioned in that style, they are designed to operate in this same range of extreme temperatures.
+A Neapolitan-style pizza oven is defined by its ability to quickly and efficiently cook at temperatures over 800 °F. Since most of these portable ovens are fashioned in that style, they are designed to operate in this same range of extreme temperatures.
 Using an infrared thermometer, we calculated average and maximum output temperatures.
-From our cooking experience, we also took notes on optimum baking temperatures relative to pizza quality.
+From our cooking experience, we also noted optimum baking temperatures relative to pizza quality.

 Savvy readers will recognize that these are not quite the requisite temperatures of a true Neapolitan-style oven.
 But that is only because we make sure to test these outdoor ovens across a wide temperature range — from sub-freezing winter nights to early summer days — and the environment can significantly affect the ability of an oven to maintain peak efficiency.
-While our infrared thermometer tops out at 800°F, we know from an accurate integrated thermocouple that our top performer, the Gozney Roccbox, regularly runs at temperatures closer to 860°F.
+While our infrared thermometer tops out at 800 °F, we know from an accurate integrated thermocouple that two of our top performers, the Gozney Roccbox and Ooni Karu 12G, regularly run at temperatures closer to 860 °F.

-Propane is certainly a more convenient way to quickly achieve top-range temperatures, but it is less common knowledge that wood-fired ovens are the more powerful option.
+Propane is a more convenient way to achieve top-range temperatures quickly, but it is less common knowledge that wood-fired ovens are the more powerful option.
 There has to be some reason besides regulation why all commercial Neapolitan pizza bodegas opt for wood-fired ovens!
 While gas-powered models are capped by the BTU output of their burners, the limit of a wood fire is only the amount of fuel and oxygen available.
-To provide some perspective, pottery wood kilns often fire at temperatures in excess of 2000°F. We're not saying these portable wood-fired ovens can reach temperatures that hot — they are limited by their petite fireboxes.
-But following the same classic principles of oven design, multi-fuel systems like the Ooni Karu 12, Bertello, Gozney Roccbox, and Solo Stove Pi are as capable as wood-fired ovens as they are gas-fired.
+To provide some perspective, pottery wood kilns often fire at temperatures in excess of 2000 °F. We're not saying these portable wood-fired ovens can reach temperatures that hot — they are limited by their petite fireboxes.
+The exception to this design rule is the Ooni Karu 12G, whose oversized fire pan allowed us to push internal air temperatures above 1000 °F regularly.

 Control